Big Soft and Chewy Peanut Butter Crinkle Cookies

 And then breaking off another section.
 And another crinkly seam.
 So good.

-To make these ultra soft and chewy peanut butter cookies, you’ll need:
+This easy cookie recipe calls for just nine basic ingredients.
+To make these old-fashioned chewy peanut butter cookies, you’ll need:

 - Creamy peanut butter